17 Helpful Tips for a More Comfortable International Flight

 By that, I mean having all the things you will need with you but light enough that you can actually carry it around as you transfer and get your other luggage.

-Check out this blog post on all the 21 things you should definitely pack for the most peace of mind.
+Check out this blog post that explains all the things you should definitely pack for the most peace of mind.
+Suffice it to say, it will help you have a better international flight if it is packed well!

 Traveling is an exciting adventure.
 Sometimes it can be stressful or long depending on your flights.
 Hopefully, these tips will make your trip go more smoothly and enjoyably.